-An ATS provider shall establish procedures for:
+The ATS provider shall establish procedures for:

-(a) The notification and reporting, investigation, and follow-up of incidents;
+- (a) The notification and reporting, investigation, and follow-up of incidents(including internal investigation); - (b) The forwarding of facility malfunction reports required to the applicable aeronautical telecommunication service certificate holder; - (c) The forwarding of all occurrence and incident data, investigation reports and detected adverse trends in number and types of incidents as requested by the Authority.

-- (b) The forwarding of facility malfunction reports required by CAR-OPS 0.395 to the applicable aeronautical telecommunication service certificate holder; - (c) The forwarding of all occurrence and incident data and investigation reports as requested by the AUTHORITY.
+CAR 172.217 Action after Serious Incident or Accident

-CAR 172.217 Action After Serious Incident or Accident
+The ATS provider shall establish procedures regarding a serious incident or accident to:

-An ATS provider shall establish procedures regarding a serious incident or accident to:
+- (a) Determine if any air navigation facilities have contributed to the event; and - (b) Ensure immediate action is taken to:

-- (a) Determine if any air navigation facilities have contributed to the event; and - (b) Ensure immediate action is taken to: - (1) warn other aircraft that may be using or intending to use the facilities; and - (2) advise the operator of the facility of the occurrence, and that the facility may be implicated; and - (c) Assist the operator of the facility with the prompt promulgation of any decision to withdraw the equipment from service; and - (d) Ensure that any facility identified in paragraph (a) is not used in the provision of separation to IFR aircraft until cleared for use by the relevant holder of an aeronautical telecommunications service certificate issued under CAR 171.
+- (1) warn other aircraft that may be using or intending to use the facilities; and - (2) advise the operator of the facility of the occurrence, and that the facility may be implicated; and - (c) Assist the operator of the facility with the prompt promulgation of any decision to withdraw the equipment from service; and - (d) Ensure that any facility identified in paragraph (a) is not used in the provision of separation to IFR aircraft until cleared for use by the relevant holder of an aeronautical telecommunications service certificate issued under CAR 171.